Astro-Wangjh/wangjiahui/_pages/about.md

 <br>
 <br>
 <br>
-That I exist is a perpetual surprise which is life
+That I exist is a perpetual surprise which is life.
 <br>
 <br>
 <br>